Pareto optimal multi-robot motion planning

-\begin{section}{Appendix} In this section, the proof of Theorem \ref{thm:kru1} is provided.
 We show the existence of fixed point $\varTheta^p_{\infty}$ for each $p$ and the convergence of $\varTheta^p_{\infty}$ to $\varTheta^*$ in the epigraphical profile sense.
 The proof extends results of approximating minimal time functions in \cite{cardaliaguet1999setvalued} to multi-robot scenario and proves the existence and pointwise convergence of fixed points $\varTheta^p_\infty=\Psi^{-1}(v^p_\infty)$ of Algorithm \ref{alg:1}.